 telescopeѲptics.net ▪▪▪▪ CONTENTS

-Invented by the French scientist Leon Foucault in 1858, this ingenious test uses point source of light placed at the center of curvature of a concave mirror (in practice, slightly to the side, so that the image can be observed), as illustrated on FIG. 34.
+Invented by the French scientist Leon Foucault in 1858, this ingenious test uses point source of light placed at the center of curvature of a concave mirror (in practice, slightly to the side, so that the mirror focus is separated from the source, and focusing light can be intercepted without cutting off source of illumination), as illustrated on FIG. 52.
 The combination of simplicity and accuracy has made it the single most used test in the amateur telescope makers' circles.

 If it is a sphere, a straight-edge shadow moves over the surface as the KE cuts through the light converging to or diverging from the focus (A'); or the uniform, light-grayish shadow spreads over the entire surface when the KE intercepts converging cone at the focus, producing so called null (A).
 This makes the test particularly well suited for quick and reliable tests of spherical reflecting surfaces.
 Non-spherical surfaces produce defocused, commensurate to their conic, creating various shadow forms as the KE moves through the converging light near aberrated focus (B), with only a single zone nulled, and the rest of surface area split between darker and brighter areas (B', edge zone nulled, patterns generated by Mike Lindner's Foucault Simulator).

-Due to inherent aberrations of the spherical mirror surface in imaging distant objects, Foucault test is most often used in making paraboloidal mirrors.
+Due to inherent aberrations of the spherical mirror surface in imaging distant objects, paraboloid is preferred surface for telescope mirrors.
+Consequently, Foucault test is most often used in making paraboloidal mirrors.
 Ideally, paraboloid should be tested with collimated beam (i.e. for object at infinity), which is a null test for this conic.
 However, due to practical difficulty of producing collimated beam, it is usually tested with light source at the center of curvature (vertex radius).
 Since for non-spherical surface in such setup every zone has somewhat different focus location, the test consist in extracting the degree of deviation of the actual measured zonal foci from those corresponding to a perfect paraboloid.

 Specific manner in which the data obtained by measuring deviations from perfect zonal foci is used varies somewhat from one source to another.
 In general, the row data - the actual measured deviations from the zonal foci of a corresponding paraboloid - are first offset by the longitudinal aberration of a perfect paraboloid.
 The result is called residuals.
 Specifically, if the longitudinal aberration of a paraboloid for four zonal heights are L1P, L2P, L3P and L4P, and actual measured values L1A, L2A, L3A and L4A, the residuals are (L1A-L1P), (L2A-L2P), (L3A-L3P) and (L4A-L4P).